-\subsection{Estimating the $R$-matrix and the proof of Proposition \refpropmatch}
+\subsection{Estimating the $R$-matrix and the proof of Proposition~\texorpdfstring{ \ref{11111}}{}}

-Finally we are in a position to prove Proposition \ref{prop:match}.
-The proof follows from the standard method described in \cite{DKMVZ99}.
-However, in our case extra care must be taken with the estimates because our contour $\Sigma_{R}$ depends explicitly on $N$, see \textit{e.g.} \cite{BF06} for another example of $N$-dependent contours. \begin{proposition} The matrix $R(z)$ satisfies the following estimate
+Finally, we are in a position to prove Proposition~\ref{11111}.
+The proof follows from the standard method described in \cite {DKMVZ99}.
+However, in our case extra care must be taken with the estimates because our contour $\Sigma_{R}$ depends explicitly on $N$; see, for example, \cite{BF06} for another example of $N$-dependent contours.